skills/communicate-using-markdown/README.md

 ### :keyboard: Activity: Edit your file with headers

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. Open the **pull requests** tab
+1. Open the **pull requests** tab.
-1. Open the pull request we made for you
+1. Open the pull request we made for you.
-1. In this pull request, click the **Files changed** tab
+1. In this pull request, click the **Files changed** tab.
-1. Select "Edit file" from the three dotted **...** menu in the upper right corner of the file view on `index.md`
+1. Select "Edit file" from the three dotted **...** menu in the upper right corner of the file view on `index.md`.
 1. On the **Edit file** tab, add a `#`, followed by a **space**, before the content to make it an H1 Header.
-You can add more headers, using one to six `#` characters followed by a **space**
+You can add more headers, using one to six `#` characters followed by a **space**.
-1. Above your new content, click **Preview changes**
+1. Above your new content, click **Preview changes**.
-1. At the bottom of the page, type a short, meaningful commit message that describes the change you made to the file
+1. At the bottom of the page, type a short, meaningful commit message that describes the change you made to the file.
-1. Click **Commit changes**
+1. Click **Commit changes**.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>